email: tony@lathes.co.uk

 Machine Tool Manuals Catalogues Belts Books Accessories

-Although the idea of a rise-and-fall bed might have been an interesting idea, the writer feels that its unlikely the D.M.Williams watch lathe was ever manufactured.
+Although the idea of a rise-and-fall bed watchmaker's lathe might have been an interesting idea, the writer feels that its unlikely the D.M.Williams watch lathe was ever manufactured.
 Would the novelty of this feature have been sufficient to tempt watchmakers away from established makers such as Stark? - probably not.
 The lathe also incorporated a form of indexing gear-cutting attachment though, unfortunately, neither the patent description nor the drawings make it clear what unique feature this mechanism possessed.
+In order to accommodate the gear-cutting attachment, the tailstock was arranged to swivel on the end of the bed - a design that would have brought in its train the problem of getting it perfectly realigned with the headstock - perhaps a tailstock located by dowel pins might have been a better idea.

-As the D.M.Williams was also based on the older "Swiss Universal" and "English Mandrel", types, it was a design soon to be rendered obsolete by several significant and closely overlapping developments instigated by a close-knit group of Americans.
-Starting in 1857 or 1858, the first improvement came with the invention by Charles S. Moseley of a small bar-bed lathe with a hollow headstock spindle that could accept "split chucks" (or "collets" as they are now known) - a machine that was the immediate forerunner of today's "Geneva" lathes.
+As the D.M.Williams was also based on the older "Swiss Universal" and "English Mandrel", types, it was soon to be rendered obsolete by several significant and closely overlapping developments instigated by a close-knit group of American manufacturers.
+Starting in 1857 or 1858, the first improvement came with a 1858 patent by George W. Daniels and a Mr A.Fuller - both residents in the watchmaking and precision engineering centre of Waltham - and its adoption by Charles S. Moseley (also working in Waltham) of a small precision lathe with a hollow headstock spindle that could accept "split chucks" (or "collets" as they are now known).
 In 1862 came the introduction of the high-speed headstock with a hardened steel spindle running in glass-hard and lapped steel bearings (an important development next incorporated in the larger "bench precision"* lathes by

 John Stark during the same year, a type that was to make miniature precision work of all kinds so much easier).
 In the early 1870s Ballou, Whitcomb & Co. introduced the next significant advance, an improved version of a lathe built originally by A. Webster of the American Watch Company and then independently manufactured by two former employees, Kidder and Adams.
 By 1879 Weber and Whitcomb had combined to form the American Watch Tool Company and by 1888-9 were ready to market the final and definitive form of heavy-duty watchmakers' lathe - the 50 mm centre height Webster-Whitcomb, or "WW" as it was to become better known.